erodola/Alg-s2-2020/README.md

 ### News

+- **09/03/2020:** The recorded lecture for March 10th is now online.

 - **09/03/2020:** Until further notice, all lectures will be pre-recorded by me and available here for **download/streaming**.
 All questions on the lecture topics will be answered via email.
-The first recorded lecture will be available by tomorrow morning at the latest.

 ### Logistics